garylirocks/quickrefs/azure-storage.markdown

   2. Regenerate primary key using Azure portal or CLI.
   3. Update connection string in your code to reference the new primary key.
   4. Regenerate the secondary access key.
+- You could set rotation reminder in the portal
+  - Shows a notification banner in the Portal when any key expires
+  - You can also use a built-in Azure policy to audit key expiration

 #### Shared access signature (SAS)